 If you were involved in a T-bone accident, a car accident lawyer could help you recover a monetary award from the other driver and their insurance company.
-A car accident lawyer’s job is to fight for your rights and make sure you recover the compensation to which you are entitled.
+The job of a car accident lawyer in Birmingham is to fight for your rights and make sure you recover the compensation to which you are entitled.

 The Causes of T-Bone Accidents

 Many circumstances can increase the chances of T-bone accidents, some involving careless or reckless driving behaviors, others a result of poor road or weather conditions.
 No matter how your T-bone accident happened, it is crucial to take the right steps afterward to minimize your liability and hold the responsible driver financially accountable.
 The person who caused the accident, not you, should be accountable for the damages.

 Here are some of the most common potential causes of T-bone accidents:

 A T-bone accident can occur when one driver runs a red light or stop sign and strikes a vehicle proceeding through the intersection with the right of way.
 Alternatively, the driver who runs the red light might be struck if they proceed into the path of another vehicle.